 Preheat oven to 400 degrees and place oven rack in center of oven

-Remove giblets (save for later if making broth) rinse chicken inside and out and pat dry with paper towels.
+Remove giblets from chicken cavity (save for later if making broth) rinse chicken inside and out and pat dry with paper towels.

-Season entire chicken with sea salt and freshly ground pepper, place in roaster breast side up.
+Season entire chicken with sea salt and freshly ground pepper, place in roasting pan breast side up.